florian-wagner/four-phase-inversion/manuscript/README.md

 sources for the paper building upon the [GJI LaTeX template](https://academic.oup.com/DocumentLibrary/GJI/gji-latex.zip).

-The text is in file `manuscript.tex`, references are handled by bibtex and stored in `references.bib`, and the `Makefile` has the commands for building the PDF (using the build automation tool [make](https://en.wikipedia.org/wiki/Make_(software))).
+The text is in file `four-phase-inversion.tex`, references are handled by bibtex and stored in `references.bib`, and the `Makefile` has the commands for building the PDF (using the build automation tool [make](https://en.wikipedia.org/wiki/Make_(software))).